Conformal generation of an exotic rotationally invariant harmonic oscillator: Introduction

 In recent papers \cite{InzPlyWipf1,InzPlyWipf2,InzPly7}, the non-unitary conformal bridge transformation (CBT) was introduced, by which the non-compact and compact generators of the conformal symmetry can be related in the spirit of Dirac's different forms of dynamics.
 This allowed to establish the relation between the quantum states and symmetries, including hidden symmetries, of different asymptotically free and associated harmonically trapped systems.
 The correspondence comprises not only energy eigenstates of the systems, but also coherent and squeezed states.
 The non-unitary CBT turns out to be closely related with a unitary transformation between the quantum coordinate (Schr\"odinger) and holomorphic (Fock-Bargmann) representations.
 Its classical analog yields a canonical transformation corresponding to the Hamiltonian vector flow produced by generators of the conformal symmetry taken with particular complex values of the parameters.
 Bearing in mind these two last properties, the CBT shows some not explored yet similarity with the $\mathcal{PT}$-symmetry \cite{Bender,Mostafazadeh,Bender2007,Fring,DCT}.

 The CBT employed in refs. \cite{InzPlyWipf1,InzPlyWipf2,InzPly7} in different geometric and dynamical backgrounds possesses the property of rotational invariance.
-In this work, we exploit the isotropy of the CBT to generate the exotic rotational invariant (RI) one-parametric family of anisotropic harmonic oscillator (AHO) systems which have a number of properties interesting from a physical point of view.
+In this work, we exploit the isotropy of the CBT to generate the exotic rotational invariant one-parametric family of harmonic oscillator systems which have a number of properties interesting from a physical point of view.
 As will be showed, in dependence on the value of the real parameter $g$, the family reveals two distinct phases with Euclidean ($|g|<1$) and Minkowskian ($|g|>1$) properties, which are separated by the phases $g=+1$ and $g=-1$ corresponding to the Landau problem in the symmetric gauge with opposite orientation of the magnetic field.
 At rational values of $g$, each system of the family possesses a hidden symmetry \cite{Cariglia}, and so, is maximally super-integrable.
 Symmetries of different phases mutually transmute under the inversion $g\rightarrow -1/g$, and in general case they generate non-linear algebras of the W-type \cite{BHT}.
-We also reveal a unitary relationship of the RI-AHO with usual, rotationally non-invariant AHO systems, and establish the relation of our model with subcritical phases of the harmonically extended Landau problem.
+We also reveal a unitary relationship of the exotic rotationally invariant harmonic oscillator (ERIHO) with the anisotropic harmonic oscillator (AHO) systems, and establish the relation of our model with subcritical phases of the harmonically extended Landau problem.

 The paper is organized as follows.
 In Sec. \ref{SecCBT}, the basic aspects associated with the CBT are reviewed.
-In Sec. \ref{SecRIAHO}, the non-unitary isotropic CBT is applied to a complex linear combination of the generators of dilatations and rotations of the two-dimensional free particle to produce the rotational invariant anisotropic harmonic oscillator (RI-AHO).
+In Sec. \ref{SecRIAHO}, the non-unitary isotropic CBT is applied to a complex linear combination of the generators of dilatations and rotations of the two-dimensional free particle to produce the ERIHO.
 The dynamics and symmetries of the system are discussed in detail there at the classical and quantum levels.
-In Sec. \ref{SecAHOINCBT}, the anisotropic CBT is used to generate a usual, rotationally non-invariant anisotropic harmonic oscillator (RNI-AHO) from the free particle.
-In Sec. \ref{SecOtherS}, the relationships of the RI-AHO with RNI-AHO, harmonically extended Landau problem, and a plane isotropic harmonic oscillator in a uniformly rotating reference frame are explored.
+In Sec. \ref{SecAHOINCBT}, the anisotropic CBT is used to generate the AHO from the free particle.
+In Sec. \ref{SecOtherS}, the relationships of the ERIHO with the AHO, harmonically extended Landau problem, and a plane isotropic harmonic oscillator in a uniformly rotating reference frame are explored.
 The final Sec. \ref{SecDisOut} is devoted to the discussion and outlook.